eclipxe13/CfdiUtils/README.md

 También te esperamos en el canal [#phpcfdi de discord](https://discord.gg/aFGYXvX).

 The documentation related to this library and its API is on [Read the docs][documentation].
-It is written in **spanish language** since is the language of the intented audience.
+It is written in **spanish language** since is the language of the intended audience.

 **Nota: Este proyecto será migrado a `phpcfdi/cfdiutils`, aún no tenemos fecha planeada**